Lower Zambezi National Park

 3. Lean Leopards

-Leopards generally are known to be very elusive and dangerous.
-Generally, they are amazing hunters, love to hunt solo and keep their meals on trees.
+Leopards are known to be very elusive and dangerous.
+Generally, they are amazing hunters, love to hunt solo, and keep their meals on trees.

 4. Elephants

-The gentle giants of Africa, are one amazing wildlife species that are great to site and interact.
+The gentle giants of Africa are an amazing wildlife species that are great to see and interact.
 They face extinction, and that’s a threat to their existence.
-The government of Zambia plays a great role in their protections.
+The government of Zambia plays a great role in its protection.
 You will spot them in huge herds while grazing or at a water hole.

 5. Buffalo

-Buffalos are part of the big five wildlife species.
-They live in heard and old bulls are always isolated to live alone.
+Buffaloes are part of the big five wildlife species.
+They live in herds, and old bulls are always isolated to live alone.
 Isolated bulls are prone to get hunted by the big cats, and also tend to very dangerous and aggressive when they sense danger.

 6. HIPPO

 The hippopotamus is one animal you won’t miss.
-As you enter into the park there are you will be able to spot quite a number of hippos lounging in the river below.
-Its quite a scenic experience to see them sunbath in the morning and breathing underwater.
+As you enter the park, you will be able to spot several hippos lounging in the river below.
+Its quite a scenic experience to see them sunbathing in the morning and breathing underwater.

 7. ZEBRA

-Zebra can be seen running in small herds of about a dozen.
+Zebras can be seen running in small herds of about a dozen.
 The difference between Zambia’s zebras and those in the south and east of Africa is in the stripes.
-Here they are evenly spaced as opposed to broad light stripes with a faint shadow stripe in-between.
+Here they are evenly spaced as opposed to broad light stripes with a faint shadow stripe in between.

 8. ANTELOPE

 The Park has 14 different antelope species, most of which are easily seen on game and night drives.
-Watch out for the elusive bushbuck, preferring to inhabit densely covered areas.
-The most numerous antelope is the impala, these gregarious animals can be seen in herds all over the Park.
-Not to be confused with the puku, of similar size but a much fluffier buck with a rich orange coat and also prolific.
+Watch out for the elusive bushbuck, which prefers to inhabit densely covered areas.
+The most numerous antelope is the impala; these gregarious animals can be seen in herds all over the Park.
+Not to be confused with the puku, of similar size but a much fluffier buck with a rich orange coat, and also prolific.

 9. KUDU